DenysVuika/adf-starter-acs/README.md

 The template provides certain proxy settings to allow running web application locally without CORS setup.
 You can find details in the `proxy.conf.js` file.

+#### OAuth2 configuration

+When you need to connect via OIDC/OAuth2, change the authorization type to OAuth `"authType": "OAUTH"` in `app.config.json` file and set the `IDENTITY_SERVICE_URL` environment variable.

 ## Prerequisites

 ### Installing Node.js and NPM